tanhauhau/tanhauhau.github.io/content/blog/hydrating-text-content/index.md

 So, the next obvious place to apply what I've learned is [Svelte](http://github.com/sveltejs/svelte).

-I found out there are 2 places that Svelte can use this technique for a better hydration.
+I found out there are 2 places that Svelte can use this technique for better hydration.

-The first is obviously hydrating text node.
+The first is the hydrating text node.
 I found out that Svelte hydrates neighboring text nodes the same way as I described as "a bug", modifying the 1st text node and creating the 2nd text node.
 It gets "worse" when you have more neighboring text nodes:

 ```html
 <div>{a} + {b} = {a + b}</div>